 Users want the application to just work, they can log-in, use the application and everyone is happy.
 It is a bonus if it is secure, but if that security gets in the way of usability, guess which one usually gets dumped to the ground.
 Security that’s what.
 Typically 2FA is also an opt-in process, so if you want users to opt-in to an optional security practice good design and usability practice have to be kept in mind.
 EVE Online did a great job of this balance.
 For them, their user’s might have multiple accounts, some even have hundreds of accounts.
 So enabling 2FA for their users was not a popular option, when they would have to be prompted for a 2FA verification code with each account login attempt.
 So they went the route where a user could share a 2FA key with all of their accounts, and this flexibility in their architecture helped boost user adoption.
-There was a talk from NDC London covering how EVE online protects there users with programmer Stefán Jökull Sigurðarson.
-When the link for the video comes online I will update with it.
+There was a talk from NDC London covering how EVE online protects their users with programmer Stefán Jökull Sigurðarson.

 For admin/super users 2FA is not optional, but a requirement